Unable to choose between subscription billing and recurring billing?

 The recurring payment system follows a model that involves customers and merchants engaging in an ongoing relationship.
 This model does not involve the flexibility like easy cancellations and custom feature plans.

-Customers don’t sign up for the recurring fee paid for utility services including electricity and water.
-The fee paid for utility services are a part of customers’ daily lifecycle and recurring payments make it feasible for them to manage those transactions monthly or quarterly.
+Customers don’t sign up for the recurring fee paid for utility bills including electricity and water The fee paid for utility services are a part of customers’ daily lifecycle and recurring payments make it feasible for them to manage those transactions monthly or quarterly.
 Recurring payment truthfully and promptly bills each customer, taking into account the taxes, proration, and missed payments.

 The two types of recurring billing systems include the following: